uhtred/Placeholder/README.md

 Create refresh function, for elements which are not already there.

-keep id and name attributes, replacing them by temp namespaces.
+keep id and name attributes, replacing them by temporary namespaces.